drokhlin/ML/README.md

 # ML
 Notebooks for ML course

-code in folders is a slight modification of those in
+code in folders is a slight modification of

 https://github.com/amueller/COMS4995-s19